bBoxType/Kernkraft/README.md

 #### »Kernschmelze«
 »Kernschmelze« is a tool that will help you interpolate the kerning (given a glyphs file with at least 2 masters).
 It uses the weight value to calculate, no further axes (e.g. width) are currently supported.

-This set of plugins for the font editor »Glyphs« is based on the way of kerning by Carrois’ (carrois.com).
-The code is written by Mark Frömberg (@Mark2Mark | markfromberg.com).
+This set of plugins for the font editor »Glyphs« is based on the way of kerning by Carrois’ [Carrois.com](https://www.carrois.com).
+The code is written by Mark Frömberg (@Mark2Mark | [Mark Frömberg](http://www.markfromberg.com)).
 Please contact me for any issues or ideas.

 ##
 ### Features: